 Most insurance companies will require that all licensed members of your home be added to your policy, regardless if they are driving your vehicle or not.
 You do not have to add teens if they are simply holding a learner's permit.
 This does not mean that you do not have to notify your insurance agent when your teen gets their learners permit, you do, but there should be no charges to your policy since your teen is not listed.

 Once your teenager gets his license, you have to either take out a separate policy for them or add them to your own.
 You also need to contact your insurer to ask about their rules in the event you are divorced and only have custody part-time.
 Typically, the parent who has primary custody adds the teenager.
 This is not always the case, however.

-If you have multiple vehicles, you may be able to save money on premiums by limiting your teen to driving only a single vehicle.
+If you have multiple vehicles, you may be able to save money on premiums by limiting your teen to driving only a single car.
 To avoid having to pay a premium for your teen on other vehicles, you will need a named exclusion.
 This is where you and your insurance company agree, through an endorsement to your policy, that your teen does not have coverage on those vehicles.
 Your teen is not covered for any claim caused by them either.